-- Transfer the seared meat into your slow cooker, you can leave it turned off for this stage.
+- Transfer the seared meat into your slow cooker (you can leave it turned off for now).

-- Add your passata, Worcestershire sauce, balsamic vinegar, mustard powder, crushed garlic and sugar to the same pan that you seared your pork in (for added flavour).
-Cook for around five to 10 minutes.
+- Add your passata, Worcester sauce, balsamic vinegar, mustard powder, crushed garlic and sugar to the same pan that you seared your pork in (for added flavour).
+Cook for around 5 to 10 minutes.

-- Pour the cooked mix over your pork shoulder in the slow cooker and set it up to cook for six hours on low heat.
+- Pour the cooked mix over your pork shoulder in the slow cooker and set it up to cook for 6 hours on the low setting.

-- After six hours have passed (which probably feels like a lifetime when you're waiting for a meal as delicious as this), you can take your meat out of the slow cooker.
+- After 6 hours have passed (which probably feels like a lifetime when you're waiting for a meal as delicious as this), you can take your meat out of the slow cooker.

 - Use two forks to 'shred' the pork.
-Top tip: pull the forks in the opposite direction to one and other to get long, thin shreds.
+Top tip: pull the forks in opposite directions to get long, thin shreds.

-- Boil your mixed frozen veg for around three to six minutes until hot.
+- Boil your mixed frozen veg for 3–6 minutes until hot.

 - Serve all together and enjoy your mouth-wateringly tasty pulled pork dinner.
-You might want to top with BBQ sauce too, but we'll leave that up to you.
+You might want to top it with some BBQ sauce too, but we'll leave that up to you.

-Not only is this a super simple (yet super tasty) meal to make, but as you're only using minimal equipment, it's easy on the washing up too.
+Not only is this a super simple (yet super tasty) meal to make, but as you're only using a minimal amount of equipment, it's easy on the washing up too.
 Unless you're lucky enough to have a dishwasher, that is.

 If you're feeling inspired to whip up some more great meals, then take a look at our student recipes page for more brilliant (and budget-friendly) ideas.